Get in the game today!

 Q) How will I know when my horse is racing and how do I receive information on my investment?

 A) Our new website is the primary vehicle for obtaining racing information.
 Entries and results can be viewed by clicking on the United States Trotting Association link.
-WCR will also communicate with the group by email.
+WCR/DRS will also communicate with the group by email.
 The race draw is usually announced 4-5 days before the race.
-If you are unable to make it to the track, go to our website and click on our race link to watch your horse run via live stream.
-WCR will also relay results and other pertinent information by the following day.
+If you are unable to make it to the track, go to our website and click on our race link to watch your horse run via live stream at selected tracks.
+We will also relay results and other pertinent information by the following day.
 This may include feedback from the trainer or driver concerning the horse's performance.
-WCR will also provide general news updates periodically via email or our live Twitter feed on the Winners Circle Racing website.
+We will also provide general news updates periodically via email or our live Twitter feed on our website.

-Q) Does Winner's Circle Racing Stable insure their horses for mortality or major medical?
+Q) Does WCR/DRS insure their horses for mortality or major medical?